Techwithfwd/MADRL-For-HVAC-Contol-In-Commercial-Buildings-/README.md

 This typically requires libraries such as TensorFlow or PyTorch for deep learning and a framework like OpenAI Gym for the environment.
 Here’s an outline to get started:

-Environment Setup: Design an HVAC environment simulating different zones within a building.
+1)Environment Setup: Design an HVAC environment simulating different zones within a building.

-Agent Design: Create agents to control different zones, each with its observation space (e.g., temperature, humidity, energy usage).
+2)Agent Design: Create agents to control different zones, each with its observation space (e.g., temperature, humidity, energy usage).

-Training Logic: Define the learning algorithm (e.g., MADDPG, PPO, or A3C) with collaborative or competitive rewards.
+3)Training Logic: Define the learning algorithm (e.g., MADDPG, PPO, or A3C) with collaborative or competitive rewards.

-Reward Function: Focus on both energy savings and thermal comfort.
+4)Reward Function: Focus on both energy savings and thermal comfort.

-Training Loop: Train each agent using its experiences, with periodic updates for coordinated learning across agents.
+5)Training Loop: Train each agent using its experiences, with periodic updates for coordinated learning across agents.

 This code provides a basic starting point for a multi-agent reinforcement learning setup tailored for HVAC control.